lispeak/core/README.md

 ### Symmetry 1: static/dynamic words

-Static words mean static objects like nouns and pronouns and dynamic words mean some dynamic actions are like verbs.
+Static words mean static objects like "apple" and dynamic words mean some dynamic action like "to walk".

 ### Symmetry 2: main/additional words